OG-Hunter/seditiontracker.github.io-/docs/_suspects/jeramiah-caplinger.md

 courthouse:
 raid:
 perpwalk:
-quote: 'My rage towards the establishment, Democrats and RINO Republicans is great.
-Think of Pompeii when it was destroyed by Mount Vesuvius.'
+quote: "My rage towards the establishment, Democrats and RINO Republicans is great.
+Think of Pompeii when it was destroyed by Mount Vesuvius."
 title: Jeramiah Caplinger charged on April 6, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack